Dr. Stephen Hancock

 Dr. Joseph Lloyd

 Dr. Joseph Lloyd proudly serves as the Assistant Superintendent for Human Resources in the South Orangetown Central School District.
-He has worked in the field of education for 24+ years.
+He has worked in the field of education for more than 24 years.
 He previously served as the Principal of Sloatsburg Elementary School in the Suffern Central School District, while also working as an assistant principal and classroom teacher in the North Rockland Central School District.
 While attaining his Ph.D. from the State University of New York at Albany, he studied the impact of the New York State Annual Professional Performance Review process upon teacher morale.
 Since joining SOCSD in 2019, he has worked to develop his district’s talent pathways to be more diverse and inclusive by building new partnerships, expanding recruitment opportunities, and remodeling the hiring process.
 He is a happily married father of two children, enjoys cooking, hiking and remains a devout Buffalo Bills fanatic.

 Dina Miller